amirmasoudabdol/SAM/docs/design.rst

 Data Strategy
 ^^^^^^^^^^^^^

-``DataStrategy`` acts as the population, i.e., *data source*.
-This could be a simple link to a certain distribution as specified in ``ExperimentSetup`` or it could be an interface to an input file, e.g., a CSV file containing measurements for each group.
+``DataStrategy`` acts as the study population, i.e., *data source*.
+This could be a simple link to a certain distribution as specified in ``ExperimentSetup`` [or it could be an interface to an input file, e.g., a CSV file containing measurements for each group].
 In general, ``DataStrategy`` is responsible for initializing certain variables of the ``Experiment``.
 In most cases, an instance of ``DataStrategy`` object uses a statistical distribution to sample number of data points and populates the ``measurements`` variable, but this can change based on the selected model.
-With certain *p*-hacking methods, e.g., `optional stopping <hacking-strategies-optional-stopping`, the data strategy should also provide a routine for providing extra data points as requested by the optional stopping.
+With certain *p*-hacking methods, e.g., `optional stopping <hacking-strategies.rst#optional-stopping>`__, the data strategy should also provide a routine for generating extra data points as requested by the optional stopping.

-I discuss data strategies in more details in :ref:`decision-strategies` section.
+Data strategies will be discussed in more details in :ref:`decision-strategies` chapter.

 .. _design-test-strategy: